 SHERRY HAMILTON / GAZETTE-JOURNAL The Mathews County Sheriff's Office will be participating for the first time next month in No Shave November, a national cancer awareness campaign and fundraiser.
 Shown above, from left, are Sqt.
 Jimbo Croxton, Investigator April Edwards, and Lt.
 Sid Foster.
-Shown at left is the official No Shave November Jo Ann Davis Ride to be held Oct.
-31 A motorcycle ride to honor Virginia Breast Cancer Foundation will be held on Sunday, and raise donations for the until her death from breast cancer in 2007.
-Trinity Choppers and the Virginia Breast Cancer Foun- A resident of Gloucester, Da-dation are organizing this contest, where the winner used to cover event expenses; Breast Cancer Awareness, or the late Jo Ann Davis, raise vis represented Virginia's 1st event.
+Shown at left is the official No Shave November logo.

+Jo Ann Davis Ride to be held Oct.
+31

+A motorcycle ride to honor the late Jo Ann Davis, raise vis represented Virginia's 1st event.
 The ride will begin at will be determined from votes 100 percent of the remainder to make a donation, contact awareness for breast cancer, District in Congress from 2001 Gloucester Point, travel up cast by the participants.
-Ride will be donated to the Virginia Charles Kilmon at ride_for the Colonial Parkway through participants gain entrance Breast Cancer Foundation.
+Ride will be donated to the Virginia Charles Kilmon at ride_for and raise donations for the until her death from breast Virginia Breast Cancer Foundation will be held on Sunday, Oct.
+31.

+cancer in 2007.
+Trinity Choppers and the

+Virginia Breast Cancer Foun-

+North.

+A resident of Gloucester, Da- dation are organizing this contest, where the winner used to cover event expenses; Breast Cancer Awareness, or the Colonial Parkway through participants gain entrance Breast Cancer Foundation.
 Williamsburg, and end at the to the farm at no charge and Belmont Pumpkin Farm at families get in at a discounted the Jo Ann Davis Ride for price.
-Families are encouraged to Registration forms for the attend the festivities at the ride can be found at various farm at the conclusion of the businesses throughout the For more information about net or 804-725-8899.
-National awareness@trinitychoppers.
+For more information about net or 804-725-8899.

+awareness@trinitychoppers.